hphelion/documentation/community/community.install.md

       * Ubuntu 13.10
       * Ubuntu 14.04

-            **Note:** The baremetal installation does not support Ubuntu 12.04, Debian (stable or testing), any version of CentOS, or any version of hLinux, a Debian-derivative.

     **Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or virtualisation configuration.

 ### Network configuration